AlbertSuarez/kubernetes-essentials/README.md

 ### Cluster architecture

 For this lesson, it's needed to spin up some servers for deploying our Kubernetes cluster.
-In this case, that we don't have the capability of having three server easily, we are gonna pretend to have three servers where one of those would be the **Master Node** and the two other ones would be the **Node 1** and **Node 2**.
+In this case, we are gonna need three servers where one of those would be the **Master Node** and the two other ones would be the **Node 1** and **Node 2**.

 Everyone of these three nodes must have the following requirements: